Parc Howard Museum: History

 The lands originally were home to a far older property, Bryn-y-caerau.
-In 1559, St Albans lawyer Alban Stepney married into the family of Richard Davies, Bishop of St David's.
-On 31 December 1561, the bishop appointed Stepney as receiver-general of the diocese of St David's.
+In 1559, St Albans lawyer Alban Stepney married into the family of Richard Davies, Bishop of St Davids.
+On 31 December 1561, the bishop appointed Stepney as receiver-general of the Diocese of St Davids.
 Stepney also served as its registrar.
 From this point, Stepney and his descendants built up the Welsh branch of the Stepney family, and their associated estate.

 By the early 1800s, part of the original Stepney estate which surrounded Llanelli had been purchased by Mr R. T. Howell, a local business man, Harbour Commissioner, and member of the local Health Board.
 After Howell's death in 1853, the property passed through his will to James Buckley Wilson, the son of architect James Wilson, and grandson of the Rev. James Buckley.
 Based in Bath, Somerset, Wilson had no need for such a grand house, and agreed a 99-year lease to his cousin James Buckley (1838–95).

 Under the terms of the lease, Buckley commissioned his cousin to design a new large scale addition to the house.
 However, still wanting more space and to express his money and influence, Buckley recommissioned his cousin in 1882 to undertake a more extensive reconstruction to create the present Italiante style mock-castle in Bath stone, known on opening in 1886 as Brynycaerau Castle.